frank-leitner/portswigger-websecurity-academy/16_websockets/Cross-site_WebSocket_hijacking/README.md

 - exfiltrate the chat history of the victim
 - gain access to the account of the victim

+Two options exist to exfiltrate the data in the lab:

+1. Using Burp Collaborator, which is part of the Burp Suite Professional
+2. Using the exploit server access log

+This walkthrough provides both solutions.

 ## Steps

 ### Analysis